Maytag

 Possible Causes

-Excessive lint inside cabinet, Lint on heating element, Restricted vent causing overheating, Foreign objects contacting heater
+Excessive lint inside the cabinet, Lint on the heating element, Restricted vent causing overheating, Foreign objects contacting the heater

 How to Fix / Troubleshooting

-Safety First: Immediately stop the dryer, unplug it, and for gas models shut off gas.
+Safety First: Immediately stop the dryer, unplug it, and for gas models, shut off the gas.
 Allow the dryer to cool completely before opening.

 - Step 3 – Check heating element area: On electric models, inspect the heating element housing for lint or foreign objects touching the element.
 Clean carefully.